 with streaming enabled to avoid downloading the entire image.
 The image is then opened directly from the raw data stream using Image.open()

 Extracting the size or resolution of images using Python and Pillow is both efficient and easy to encapsulate within functional parts of programs.
 Whether dealing with local files, multiple images, or online sources, Pillow provides a consistent and straightforward interface for image manipulation.
 Apply the concepts learned here to enhance applications that rely on dynamic image resizing, checks, or processing.
-By mastering these techniques, maintain clean, readable, and efficient Python code that effectively manages image data.
+By mastering these techniques, you can check image sizes in Python efficiently and maintain clean, readable, and effective code for managing image data.